morisUtokyo/mTR/README.md

 -s: Find a single tandem repeat in each read.
 -m: Find multiple different tandem repeats.
--b: Use this option if longer blocks of tandem repeats are preferable
+-b: This option works much facter by avoiding most of short blockes to putput longer blocks (>= 1Kb in length) of tandem repeats.

+Command examples:
+mTR -s      A single tandem repeat mTR -sb    A single tandem repeat of >1Kb in size mTR -m     Multiple tandem repeats mTR -mb   Multiple tandem repeats of > 1Kb in size

 /*-----------------------------------------
 Features associated with one read with repeats